andreasjordan/PowerShell-for-DBAs/Db2/README.md

 I use the IBM Db2 11.5.7.0 Client Client in my lab, as it is included in the software package.
 See my install script [Client.ps1](Client.ps1) in this folder for details.

-One problem: You also need the DLL "Microsoft.ReportingServices.Interfaces.dll" with the version "10.0.0.0" as this is required by the DLL "IBM.Data.DB2.dll".
-The needed DLL is included in an installation of Reporting Services of SQL Server 2008 R2.
+The included DLL has a non-solvable dependency to [Microsoft.ReportingServices.Interfaces, Version=10.0.0.0], but this can be ignored on Add-Type as the needed dll is loaded anyway.
+See [this discussion](https://community.oracle.com/tech/developers/discussion/4502297) for details and [Application.ps1](Application.ps1) for the code to ignore the error.
+But you can also get the needed DLL from Reporting Services of SQL Server 2008 R2.

 ## Create an environment variable with the location of the dll

 To be able to use the same scripts on all platforms and versions, I use an environment variable named "DB2_DLL" with the complete path to the needed dll file.

-As we also need the DLL from the ReportingServices, I use a second environment variable named "MSREP_DLL".

 I use local PowerShell profiles, but you can use other ways as well.